 Why does more data matter?

-With more data, you can better segment your lists and tailor your content and messaging to be more relevant to your subscribers.
+With more data, you can more effectively use different types of segmentation to tailor your content and messaging to be more relevant to your subscribers.

 This email from Men At Work asks the subscribers to introduce themselves.
 (Note: You can incentivize completion of these surveys, etc., as shown below.)